A detail of Trinity by Judy Martin

 Anglican Foundation of Canada

-The exhibition will be held in conjunction with the 60th Anniversary celebrations of the Anglican Foundation of Canada.
-To celebrate “60 Years of Generosity,” AFC will be unveiling a number of commemorative projects and initiatives throughout 2017. (in)finite will serve to highlight AFC’s generous support of the liturgical arts through its partnership with and stewardship of the Sacred Arts Trust.
+The exhibition was held in conjunction with the 60th Anniversary celebrations of the Anglican Foundation of Canada.
+To celebrate “60 Years of Generosity,” AFC unveiled a number of commemorative projects and initiatives throughout 2017. (in)finite served to highlight AFC’s generous support of the liturgical arts through its partnership with and stewardship of the Sacred Arts Trust.

 Christ Church Anglican Cathedral